Telegram-Mini-Apps/.github/profile/README.md

 Telegram platform as Telegram Mini Apps.
 All packages, documentations and examples are also maintained by a single developer.

-To understand the platform concepts, you could probably begin with the [documentation](https://docs.twa.dev/docs/introduction/about-platform).
+To understand the platform concepts, you could begin with the [documentation](https://docs.twa.dev/docs/introduction/about-platform).

 To start developing applications on the platform, take a look at [@tma.js monorepo](https://github.com/Telegram-Mini-Apps/tma.js).

+To report a bug or suggest a platform enhancement, proceed to the [issues repository](https://github.com/Telegram-Mini-Apps/issues).

 ## Contribution